-- Masters of Initial Teaching (MIT) Instruction Secondary Certification with SPED: 31credits endorsable content area: 2 - 2 ½ years.
+- Master of Initial Teaching (MIT) Instruction Secondary Certification with SPED: 31credits endorsable content area: 2 - 2 ½ years.
 Including Summers as needed and HYBRID

-- Masters of Education (M.Ed) Special Education 52 credits (current certified teachers adding SPED endorsement): 4 ½ to 5 years SUMMERS ONLY
+- Master of Education (M.Ed) Special Education -- Research Track 52 credits (current teachers adding SPED P-12 endorsement): 4 ½ years SUMMERS ONLY ONLINE

-- Masters of Education (M.Ed) Special Education 52 credits (current certified teachers adding SPED P-12 endorsement): 2 to 2 ½ years ONLINE & HYBRID
+- Master of Education (M.Ed) Special Education -- Applied Track 46 credits (current certified teachers adding SPED P-12 endorsement): 2 years ONLINE

-The objectives of the online Master of Education in Special Education/Master of Arts in Special Education degree programs are to advance educators’ abilities to:
+The objectives of the online special education programs are to advance educators’ abilities to: